SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionCutFeature.rst

 .. centered::
   Extrusion Cut: definition by sizes

-- **Base objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be extruded.
+- **Base objects** - contains a list of objects selected in the Object Browser or in the Viewer, which will be extruded.
-- **Axis** if selected then it will be direction of extrusion, otherwise objects normals will be used.
+- **Axis** - if selected, it will be the direction of extrusion, otherwise objects normals will be used.
-- **To size** size for extrusion along direction.
+- **To size**  - size for extrusion in the direction.
-- **From size** size for extrusion in opposite direction.
+- **From size** - size for extrusion in the opposite direction.
-- **Cut from** contains a list of objects which will but cut with the result of extrusion.
+- **Cut from** - contains a list of objects which will be cut from the result of extrusion.

 **TUI Command**:  *model.addExtrusionCut(part, objectsToExtrude, size, objectsToCut);*